Multi-bed rooms at HSE-run care home had ‘significant impact’ on virus outbreak

 Hiqa had raised concerns about rooms for residents at the facility in five previous inspection reports dating back to March 2017 and in three face-to-face meetings with senior HSE managers dating back to April 2017, according to the inspection report.

-The HSE had appealed a direction from Hiqa to reduce beds to the District Court but dropped the legal action during the summer.
+The HSE had appealed a direction from Hiqa to reduce beds to the District Court.
+However it dropped the legal action during the summer.

 The number of residents at the home had dropped from 122 to 77 arising from the decision not to admit any new residents during the Covid-19 outbreak.